ViSiDeL/DOGUI/dogui/config/README.md

   ```

 **important:** for security, your `.gitignore` file is set up so that your personal `db_connection.json` and `watson_info.json` files are never uploaded to the repository.

+---

+### other config files

+* **`knowledge_base.json`**: this file is used to store constant knowledge for the chatbot.
+When a matching base query is found it will output as defined. (unused in live demo, but available for development use)